1Password/solutions/onepassword_sdks/demo-vault-migration-webapp/README.md

 # 1Password Vault Migration App

-Hey there!
-This is a web app that lets you move vaults from one 1Password account to another.
-It uses the 1Password JS SDK and the 1Password CLI to handle actions not yet supported by the SDK at this time.
+This web app allows you to move vaults from one 1Password account to another.
+It uses the 1Password JS SDK, as well as 1Password CLI to handle actions not yet supported by the SDK at this time.

 ## Overview

-This app makes moving vaults between 1Password accounts super easy by:
+This app helps you to move vaults between 1Password accounts by:

 - Giving you a simple web page to connect to your source and destination 1Password accounts using service account tokens.
 - Showing you all the vaults from the source account so you can pick which ones to move.